7

 Please just try to provide fair warning of spoilers if you can.

 Hazbin Hotel Season 2 finished last week, and I want to talk about the season as a whole.
-Anything I talk about afterwards will be spoiler territory.
+Anything I talk about afterwards will be spoiler territory for the entire season, especially the finale.

 Season 2 thoughts: